 - Optional opportunities to meet and interact with undeclared majors or students switching from another major

-- Whether graduating after the spring, going on co-op in fall, studying abroad in fall, or taking classes in fall, we hope spring peer mentors can maintain connection with their mentees by checking in with them every three weeks via in-person meeting, text, or email during the Fall 2019 semester.
-We also hope they can invite and accompany students to the CSSH Experiential Liberal Arts Photo Contest traditionally held in late September.
+- Whether graduating, going on co-op, studying abroad, or taking classes, we hope Fall peer mentors can maintain connection with their mentees by checking in with them every three weeks via in-person meeting, text, or email during the Spring 2020 semester.

 Who Do I Contact If I Have Questions?